-This post offers a brief look at the symbolism and meaning in the crowns worn by some of Africa’s royalty – gods and goddesses from Kemet (ancient Egypt) – along with some of the fundamental wisdom that governs their being and evolution.
-It is posted during African American Music Appreciation Month (June), in remembrance of the late Prince Rogers Nelson (June 7, 1958 – April 21, 2016 … “Sometimes It Snows In April”) – music genius and royalty who identified with royal symbols of purple/violet “reign.”
-This post honors the god(dess) who meets, supports and delivers us with such gifts as music and more in our epic life quest for truth/consciousness/light, repair, and harmony.
+This post offers a brief look at the symbolism and meaning in the crowns worn by some of Africa’s royalty – gods and goddesses from Kemet (ancient Egypt) – along with some of the fundamental cultural wisdom that governs their being and evolution.
+It’s posted during African American Music Appreciation Month (June), in remembrance of the late Prince Rogers Nelson (June 7, 1958 – April 21, 2016 … “Sometimes It Snows In April”) – Purple Rain composer, performer and interpreter [*] of African symbols of love and royalty.
+This post honors the god(dess) who meets, supports and delivers us with such gifts of genius in our epic life quest for truth/consciousness/light, repair, and harmony.

 Holy Trinity: AUSET~AUSAR~HERU…

-As the Divine Seeker and Giver of Life, AUSET has been strategically interchanged with HATHOR, Goddess of Fertility …Childbirth …Motherhood …Music …Dance – alongside her other key attributes as Mansion of Heru and Celestial Nurse.
+As the Divine Seeker, AUSET has been strategically interchanged with HATHOR, Goddess of Fertility …Childbirth …Motherhood …Music …Dance – alongside her other key attributes as Mansion of Heru and Celestial Nurse.
 Renderings of HATHOR wearing a cow-horned crown while holding the suckling infant Heru on her lap were supplanted by Christian “Madonna-Child” iconography.
 (Alternatively, as Celestial Nurse, HATHOR is sometimes portrayed as a sacred cow.)
-Representing the Milky Way (celestial Nile River “…on Earth as it is in Heaven”) the crown this Fertility Goddess wears emphasizes her maternal role towards the life that issues from her.
+Representing the Milky Way (Nile River “…on Earth as in Heaven”) the crown this Fertility Goddess wears emphasizes her maternal role towards the life that issues from her.
 Several Kemetic temples, in addition to those dedicated to the worship of HATHOR, depict her face in the semblance of a triangular-shaped uterus with her elongated ears representing the fallopian tubes.
 As such, Goddess HATHOR-AUSET is the divine “mansion” and “portal” from which the resurrected God Ausar‘s implanted seed came into its fully-realized life as Heru – Son of the Holy Trinity and pre-cursor “Savior”-figure.

 With Auset as his wife, AUSAR (pre-Greek “Osiris”) was the bringer of civilization and wise ruler of Kemet before his murder and mutilation at the hands of his jealous brother and usurper, Set.
 The 14 mutilated pieces of Ausar which Set scattered throughout the wilderness, in some interpretations, constitutes the African diaspora.
 Auset was able to locate only 13 of these pieces in her search, minus her beloved’s manhood and symbol of his resurrection which remains a deep mystery to this present day.
 AUSAR wears the Atef Crown, the centerpiece of which resembles the White Crown worn by Pharaohs of Upper Kemet, but with the addition of two feathers at the sides, and sometimes with a small solar disk at the top.

 HERU (pre-Greek “Horus”) – the posthumously conceived son of Auset and Ausar – in manhood avenges his father’s murder and mutilation when he overthrows his uncle Set’s evil rule.
-Besides being the immediate precursor to the Biblical account of the “resurrection” and the “virgin birth,” the saga of this African Holy Trinity (AUSET~AUSAR~ HERU) can be appreciated for its many Hero(ine)’s Journey insights.
+Besides being the immediate precursor to the Biblical account of the “resurrection” and the “virgin birth,” the saga of this African Holy Trinity (AUSET~AUSAR~ HERU) can be appreciated for its many S/Hero’s Journey insights.
 HERU wears the unification crown (pschent) depicting the peace treaty that was worked out between the North/Lower (red – deshret) and South/Upper (white – hedjet) divisions of Kemet.
-The third, inner eye, is also associated with HERU which, when open, represents one’s spiritual enlightenment – the reconciliation of competing cosmic principles separating the lower from the higher natures of man.
+The third, inner eye, is also associated with HERU which, when open, represents one’s spiritual enlightenment – the reconciliation of divine creative order and purging of the lower from the higher natures or competing cosmic principles of godhood.
 As a proverb from the Luxor Temple states: The key to all problems is the problem of consciousness.

 Divine Consorts: MA’AT~DJEHUTI…